code-check/challenge-angular-tutorial/README.md

 This creates a new Angular App called `MyApp`.

 ## Step 3: Adding the Controller name
-Open public/index.html again, we will place another attribute `ng-controller="MyController"` on a div with the id `main`
+Open public/index.html again, we will place another attribute `ng-controller="MyController"` on the div with the id `main`

 The result should look like this.
 ```HTML